Opetushallitus/kieli-ja-kaantajatutkinnot/README.md

 mvn validate
 ```

-CI/CD validates that the files are formatted properly (maven profile `travis`).
+CI/CD validates that the files are formatted properly.

 &nbsp;